Parshant1231/ASTROCOMM/README.md

   - Synchronization of encrypted data transmissions.

 - **Solutions**:
-  - **Data Verifiers**: A 3-step encryption process to detect and resolve software glitches.
+  - **Data Verifiers**: A 3-step encryption process to detect and resolve software glitches.(3 step verifiers check the data from big datasets to resolve the s/w gliches)
   - Big Data Analysis: Utilizing extensive datasets to predict and mitigate errors.

 ---